wlv-rgcl/rgcl-blog/posts/_news/2022-09-07-RGCL-25th-anniversary-day24.md

 <img style="float: left; margin:30px 30px 30px 30px" src="{{ site_url | relative_url }}/medias/2022-09-08-RGCL-25th-anniversary-day24_pict5.jpg">
-Richard joined RGCL in 1998, where his first task was to implement Jerry Hobbs’s (1978) approach to pronoun resolution in Prolog (this presented quite a challenge for someone who was not well-versed in Prolog as the algorithm requires breadth-first, rather than depth-first, traversal of parse trees to identify the antecedents of pronouns (Richard notes that it was down to
+Richard joined RGCL in 1998, where his first task was to implement Jerry Hobbs’s (1978) approach to pronoun resolution in Prolog.
+This presented quite a challenge for someone who was not well-versed in Prolog as the algorithm requires breadth-first, rather than depth-first, traversal of parse trees to identify the antecedents of pronouns (Richard notes that it was down to